Hiroshima &

 Hiroshima (14 kt: 06 Aug 1945) and Nagasaki (22 kt: 09 Aug 1945)

 Fission weapons (popularly called "atom bombs") produce an explosive release of energy by bringing together a "critical mass" of radioactive uranium or plutonium sufficient to produce a "chain reaction."
 The "Little Boy" bomb dropped on Hiroshima was a gun-assembly of a critical mass of uranium.
-The Nagasaki "Fat Man" bomb was a plutonium implosion weapon based on the "Trinity" device tested at Alamogordo, New Mexico, in July 1945.
-Energy yields are measured in thousands of tons of TNT (kilotons or kt).
-For example, the estimated yield of the "Little Boy" explosion was 14 kt = 59 TJoules of energy, and released 8×1012 PBq = 8 YottaBq of ionizing radiation.
+The "Fat Man" bomb dropped on Nagasaki three days later was a plutonium implosion weapon, based on the "Trinity" device tested at Alamogordo, New Mexico, in July 1945.
+Energy yields were originally measured as the equivalent explosion of thousands of tons of trinitotoluene (TNT) (kilotons or kt).
+In SI units, 1 kt = 4.184 x 1012 J = 4.184 TJoules.
+The estimated yield of the "Little Boy" explosion was 14 kt = 59 TJ of energy, accompanied by the release of 8×1012 PBq = 8 YottaBq of ionizing radiation.
+[The explosive yield of the Trinity test was 25 kt = 105 TJ].

-"Atomic energy" misrepresents the nature of fission reactions, however the phrase came into use because the word 'nuclear' was avoided during the Manhattan Project due to security concerns.
-Typical chemical processes, including conventional explosives, use 'atomic energy' to produce a reaction.
-Robert Oppenheimer, Director of the Manhattan Project, was once asked by a Congressional committee if research isotopes could be used to produce 'atomic energy'.
+"Atomic energy" misrepresents the nature of fission reactions.
+The phrase came into use because the word 'nuclear' was avoided during the Manhattan Project due to security concerns.
+Typical chemical processes, including conventional explosives, generate 'atomic energy' in the course of a reaction.
+Robert Oppenheimer, Director of the Manhattan Project, was once asked before a Congressional committee if research isotopes could be used to produce 'atomic energy'.
 His response was that they could, and so could a bottle of beer.